phu0ngng/nccl/docs/userguide/source/env.rst

 ---------------------------
 (since 2.29U1)

 Enable use of symmetric kernels that use GIN for network communication.
-These kernels do not yet honor ncclCommAbort() so they are currently disabled by default.

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 0 (disabled); set to 1 to enable
+Default is 1 (enabled); set to 0 to disable